Internationalization (i18n)

 languages.json

-file with the list of supported languages. - It creates a pull request with the changes
+file with the list of supported languages depending on the translation coverage - Builds the

 Weblate configuration

-The Agama Weblate project defines a separate translation component for each Agama part (the web front-end, the D-Bus back-end and the command line interface).
+The Agama Weblate project defines a separate translation component for each Agama part (the web front-end, the Ruby D-Bus back-end and product definitions).

 For reading the translations it uses the agama-weblate GitHub repository, but for the source code locations it uses the original agama repository.
-That means after clicking the source location link in the Weblate you will see the correct source location in the other repository.
+That means after clicking the source location link in the Weblate you will see the correct source code location in the original repository.

 Technical details